jywu20/Notes/Computer Science/Circuit/HDL.md

 The `always` block is used to listen to

+Note that from the semantics of event listening, it's not impossible that two event listeners are triggered at the same time, and possible data race will appear between the two.
+Verilog's semantics is inherently concurrent, because hardware is indeed concurrent: two event listeners are just two sub-circuits connected to the same wire that expresses the "event", and of course they run in parallel.

 ## Assignments: continuous

 Assignments in Verilog can be divided into continuous assignments